nkklobodu/iot-water-monitoring-and-conservation/README.md

 # ESP32 Water Monitoring and Conservation System
-  This Arduino code is designed to monitor the water level, flow rate, and turbidity of a tank or reservoir.
+  This Arduino code is designed to monitor the water level, consumption, and turbidity of a tank or reservoir.
 It uses a variety of sensors and hardware components to collect this data and store it in a local SD card for later analysis.
+  The program runs on an ESP32 microcontroller with WiFi capabilities.

+## Features
+  * Monitors water level using an ultrasonic distance sensor and turns the pump on or off as needed to maintain the water level within a certain range
+  * Logs data to an SD card, including date and time stamps, turbidity, and total water flow
+  * Provides a web interface for viewing the data log and downloading data files

 ## Hardware
-  * DOIT ESP32 DevKit V1 board
+  * DOIT ESP32 DevKit V1 board for controlling operations
   * HC-SR04 ultrasonic sensor for measuring water level
   * YF-S201C flow sensor for measuring flow rate
   * Turbidity sensor module for measuring water turbidity
-  * SD card module for storing data
+  * SD card module and SD card for storing data
-  * Relay module or some components to function as a relay (more on it later)
+  * RTC module for timestamping recorded data
-  * DC water pump
+  * DC water pump for pumping water
+  * Relay module for switching the water pump

 ## Code Structure